Stingray

 Studies suggest that freshwater stingrays originate from South America.
 As their name suggests, they live in fresh water in the Amazon.

-Most scientists believe that the origin of the stingray is related to ancient marine incursions that happened during the Oligocene and Micosene period.
+Most scientists believe that the origin of the stingray is related to ancient marine incursions that happened during the Oligocene and Miocene periods.

 Species

-Stingrays include ten different families of fish and there are about 220 different species of these fish in oceans, freshwaters, and lakes around the world.
+Stingrays include 10 different families of fish, and there are about 220 different species of these fish in oceans, freshwaters, and lakes around the world.

-One of the most common freshwater stingrays is the river stingray, and the mother will give birth to live babies, which are called pups.
+One of the most common freshwater stingrays is the river stingray, and the mother gives birth to live babies or pups.

 In the Atlantic Ocean (as well as in the Mediterranean and Black Seas), the common stingray thrives, though only in habitats with depths of no more than 200 feet.
 They prefer to reside in muddy or sandy regions.
-In general, none of the species are aggressive without being threatened.
+In general, none of the species are aggressive unless threatened.

-The blue-spotted stingray, however, will attack with their venom, which can be fatal when the victim is stung in the abdomen or heart.
+The blue-spotted stingray, however, will attack with their venom, which may be fatal if they sting the victim in the abdomen or heart.

 If the sting occurs in other areas of the body, the outcome will not likely be fatal.